fulstak/rhombus-wiki/content/learn/wallets/_index.md

 ---
 title: Wallets
-subtitle: Comparison of all available clients for interaction with Particl network
+subtitle: Comparison of all available clients for interaction with Rhombus network
 geekdocFlatSection: true
 weight: 4
 ---